 Radiation treatments may be given Monday through Friday.
 For some people, the treatment is given in just one day.
 For other people the treatment is given over a number of weeks.
 Your treatment will be given for about ______ days/weeks.

-You must come in every day that you are scheduled for your treatment.
+You must come in every day that you’re scheduled for your treatment.
 Treatment may not be as effective if you skip or miss appointments.
 If you need additional time due to unforeseen circumstances, your radiation oncologist will tell you.
 If you for some reason you can’t come in for treatment, you must call your radiation oncologist’s office to let your team know.
 If you need to change your schedule for any reason, speak with your radiation therapist.

 During the time between your simulation and start of treatment, your radiation oncologist will work with a team to plan your treatment.
-They will use your simulation x-rays and CT scan to plan the angles and shapes of your radiation beams.
+They’ll use your simulation x-rays and CT scan to plan the angles and shapes of your radiation beams.
 The details are carefully planned and checked.
 This takes between 5 days and 2 weeks.